ml-explore/mlx-swift-examples/README.md

 - [MLX troubleshooting](https://ml-explore.github.io/mlx-swift/MLX/documentation/mlx/troubleshooting)

-## Installation of MLXLLM and MLXMNIST libraries
+## Installation of libraries

-The MLXLLM, MLXMNIST and StableDiffusion libraries in the example repo are available as Swift Packages.
+The MLXLLM, MLXVLM, MLXLMCommon, MLXMNIST, MLXEmbedders, and StableDiffusion libraries in the example repo are available as Swift Packages.